 Kim Corcoran was born on Oct.
 18, 1955 in Albion, NY and grew up in Kendall, a small town approximately 35 miles from Rochester, NY.
 She attended Kendall public schools for both elementary and high school.
 Her parents worked at Kendall Elementary School: her mother, Geraldine Corcoran, worked as an administrator, and Rudolph, her father, taught sixth grade.
 As a teenager, Kim played piano, bassoon, saxophone, and clarinet, and also performed as a drum major in her high-school marching band.
 She was a fan of the Beatles and other rock bands—to her father’s chagrin.

 After graduating high school in 1973, Kim attended the State University of New York at Oswego, where she majored in music education.
 She performed regularly on piano and gave private lessons while at college.
 She graduated Summa Cum Laude in 1977.
-After briefly attending a graduate program in Illinois, she moved to New York City at some point in 1978.
+After briefly attending a graduate program in Normal, Illinois (most likely at Illinois State University), she moved to New York City in late 1978.

-Kim initially lived in Uptown Manhattan.
+Kim initially shared an apartment with her boyfriend on 46th Street and 9th Avenue (in Manhattan’s Hell’s Kitchen neighborhood).
 She took dance classes near Times Square and occasionally tried out for parts at theatrical auditions.
 She worked various jobs, mostly in business administration.
 Always a fitness buff, Kim worked out regularly at various New York gyms.
 She entered several body-building competitions in the mid 1980s and won at least one first-place trophy.
 She jogged regularly and ran the New York City Marathon in 1982 and 1983.

 In 1983 she also became romantically involved with Donald Mathe, an artist and antique restorer she met while they were both working at Banner Press, a New York publishing house.
 They enjoyed traveling together; in August 1984 they performed a private marriage ceremony on a glacier in Switzerland, near the town of Mürren.
 Although they were never legally married, Kim and Donald lived together in NYC’s East Village from 1984 to 2011.
 Their first child, Wolfgang Corcoran-Mathe, was born in 1988, and their second, Bellisant Corcoran-Mathe, in 1993.